kashDisk/sgit-test/ThousandMiles.md

 # Welcome to SomeCompany!

-I don't know
+I don't know what you said.

-# Files
+# Tina Goldstein

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+Is an **American** Aura working on a case in Paris!

 ## Create files and folders